Giuseppe De'Longhi

 Giuseppe De'Longhi (born 24 April 1939) is an Italian billionaire businessman, and the president of De'Longhi.

 Early life

 He was born in Treviso, Italy, on 24 April 1939.

 He graduated from Ca' Foscari University of Venice.

 Career

-As of March 2020, he had a net worth estimated by Forbes at $3.1 billion.
+As of July 2024, he had a net worth estimated by Forbes at US$4.7 billion.

 Personal life

-He is married with two children and lives in Treviso, Italy.
+He is divorced, with two children, and lives in Treviso, Italy.
 His son, Fabio De'Longhi, is CEO of De'Longhi.